polkadot-developers/substrate-developer-hub.github.io/docs/runtime/runtime-metadata.md

 }
 ```

 The hexadecimal string in `result` field conforms to SCALE data format.
-Unfortunately there are no existing tools for languages except Rust and Javascript, which help you encode your request data and decode the response blob.

-If you need another implementation, chat with the community in [Substrate Technical](https://riot.im/app/#/room/#substrate-technical:matrix.org) room using Riot.
-You can even build your own codec for SCALE data format by following the specification in [parity-scale-codec](https://github.com/paritytech/parity-scale-codec).
-Don't be shy to ask any questions when you encounter problems.
+Go to [parity-scale-codec](https://github.com/paritytech/parity-scale-codec) project to learn how to decode the value and get more information about specification and implementations.